prenex/kisebb-baranta/README.md

 miss some or many of your goals for a short period of time.
 Also considering that these points measure experience and strenght you have gained, they are always positive - even if you have got only one point (surely you get more)!

+### Thinking back to all of this

+The take-away from this kisbaranta:

+1. I wish I can gain more points, we are always weaker than we expect - but mostly in the soul.
+2. There were many things - like working in the wine garden - that I of course never count in the table and some things can take half a day.
+3. Getting a cold can destroy a nicely going plan after which you need to build up rythm once again.
+4. Maybe I should have added a new thing to the pointing system: to give some minor points (one per day) if "at least one X is present".
+This way I would be more forced to do at least one of the planned things every day.
+5. It is not a good idea to write in "girlfriend" into the list as I tend to only give me an 'X' if I surely and highly can please her so it might just look bad and feel weird anyways.
+I generally want to think about her and act for her as much as I can, so I am kind of forced to only give me a point for "real extras" which are more rare so there is nothing good coming out of this I feel.
+She is always in my life and I do not need a plan for this thank God ;-)
+6. Maybe I should have centralized my efforts a bit more to gain more effect, but it is good anyways.
+7. Despite the table is as above I am still happy I was at least trying ;-)

+### Gained points

+**Base points:** 96

+**Duplicate points:** 9+5+7 = 21

+* +9 for "Pén" (Friday) of the last week
+* +5 for the first week "Dev" column
+* +7 for the last week "Book" column

+**All points gained:** 96+21 = 117

+### Further statistics

+I got the following base-point gains per action item:

+		SleepOk:    6
+		Workout:    9
+		Run:        6
+		Thesis:     4
+		Dev:       17
+		House:     17
+		Girlfr:     7
+		Book:      16
+		Guitar:    14

+Interestingly this is not the same as I would think without counting it as I felt "Dev" and "Book" will end up on the top and "Guitar" not close!

+Also despite I never made a full week for "House" it seems it became top, because I constantly worked on it "from time to time".
+How interesting that things you do more regularly might "collect up" so much that it can be on-par on beat things you try in small marathons.
+This is logical, but still quite unbelievable if it happens to you and not to someone else ;-)